Run the Ordinal SuStaIn algorithm (OSA) or load results from presaved .rds file if available

 Arguments passed on to

-array probability of each score for all subjects across all biomarkers
+run_OSAprob_scorearray probability of each score for all subjects across all biomarkers

 dim = number of subjects x number of biomarkers x number of scores

-a matrix specifying the scores for each biomarker
+score_valsa matrix specifying the scores for each biomarker

 dim: number of biomarkers x number of scores